5 Ways You Can Excel as a First-Time Sales Rep

 5 Career Trajectory Changing Tips for New Sales Reps

+Maybe you just graduated college and are looking for a career with great potential.
+Perhaps your current work leaves you unsatisfied and the dynamic, interactive nature of sales looks like just the fresh start you need.
 Starting your career in sales and wondering how to maximize your results?
-Been there, done that.
-In this article, we outline the five tips to maximize your sales career.
-Taking action on any one of these five tips will improve your career.
+In this article, we outline the five tips to maximize your sales career as a first time sales rep. Taking action on any one of these five tips will improve your career.
 Taking massive action and adopting all five will exponentially change your career trajectory.
 No matter how great you are, there is always room for improvement.
 Read on to learn more.

 If you want to earn more money in sales, read more books.
 According to Sales & Marketing Executives International, salespeople who read a minimum of 7 business books per year earn more money.
 In fact, it’s not just a little more, but a whopping 2.3 times more than salespeople who only read one book per year.
 I know what you’re thinking: I don’t like reading, I’m a slow reader, or I can’t retain what I read.
 These are problems I experienced myself until I discovered a solution.
 Here’s a suggestion to help meet your monthly reading goals: